jvalcher/termfu/README.md

 ### Tool spotlight
 - Run `make todo` to view `TODO`, `FIX`, etc. tags in the source code.
 - The `logd()` function allows for `printf()`-style debugging when running `ncurses` by outputting to `debug.out`.
 - The `make debug` script starts a `tmux`-based `GDB` debugging session.
-This is also a good way to understand how the program works.
+This is also a good way to explore the program.
 See the comments in `scripts/gdb_debug` for usage.

 ### Run test files
 - `# Comment` out the undesired command in the provided `.termfu` configuration file.